UniMath/agda-unimath/src/wild-category-theory/noncoherent-large-omega-precategories.lagda.md

       large-globular-type-Noncoherent-Large-ω-Precategory
 ```

-The globular type of 3-morphisms in a noncoherent large wild higher precategory:
+The globular type of 3-morphisms in a noncoherent large ω-precategory:

 ```agda
   3-hom-globular-type-Noncoherent-Large-ω-Precategory :